Events

 The reception will begin at 5:30, with the artist talk at 6 p.m.

-Refractions, an exhibit from GC art professor Tiffany Wyse-Fisher, explores a relationship between illumination, reflection, refraction, and perception.
+Refractions, an exhibit from Tiffany Wyse-Fisher, GC assistant professor of art, explores a relationship between illumination, reflection, refraction, and perception.
 Through backlit photographs of mirrored images, she invites viewers to step into a space where reality folds into itself and there is a tension between reality and the surreal.
 Wyse-Fisher’s ceramic pieces play with light and shadow in a different way, creating shifting patterns of light and shadow.
 By merging photography and ceramics, she invites the contemplation of light and shadow as both the subject and medium.
+Wyse-Fisher is a 2002 graduate of Goshen College.

 Tiffany Wyse-Fisher